lbologna/hbp-sp6-guidebook/_sources/online_usecases/single_cell_building/hippocampus/nsg_job_manager/nsg_job_manager.rst.txt

 .. _nsg_job_manager:

 ######################################
-Neuroscience Gateway (NGS) Job Manager
+Neuroscience Gateway (NSG) Job Manager
 ######################################

-“NSG Job Manager” – a Jupyter Notebook that allows users to:
+This Jupyter Notebook allows users to:

 1. login to Neuroscience Gateway (NSG) and load the Job Manager by clicking on “Job manager”